nianticlabs/simplerecon/README.md

 There is an update as of 31/12/2022 that fixes slightly wrong intrinsics, flip augmentation for the cost volume, and a numerical precision bug in projection.
 You will need to update your forks and use new weights.
 See [Bug Fixes](#-bug-fixes).

-Precomputed scans are here: https://drive.google.com/drive/folders/1dSOFI9GayYHQjsx4I_NG0-3ebCAfWXjV?usp=share_link
+Precomputed scans for online default frames are here: https://drive.google.com/drive/folders/1dSOFI9GayYHQjsx4I_NG0-3ebCAfWXjV?usp=share_link

 ## Table of Contents